ibm-cloud-architecture/refarch-kc/README.md

 #### Voyage Microservice: find voyages for port pair and time interval - user story

-As the person in Container Shipping company K.Containers reponsible for keeping track of shipment orders we have accepted and responding to customer order requests for new shipment orders, I need to be able to query the voyages records to find a list of voyages for a specific port-pair , with source port loading after a specifed start date  and destination port unloading before a specified end date.
-This is the set of voyages I need to check for available capacity  ( using create new order and assign to voyage ) when trying to determine whether a new shipment request from a customer can be satisfied by K.Containers shipping or not.
+As the person in Container Shipping company, K.Containers, reponsible for keeping track of shipment orders we have accepted and responding to customer order requests for new shipment orders, I need to be able to query the voyages records to find a list of voyages for a specific port-pair, with source port loading after a specifed start date  and destination port unloading before a specified end date.
+This is the set of voyages I need to check for available capacity  (using created new order and assign to voyage) when trying to determine whether a new shipment request from a customer can be satisfied by K.Containers shipping or not.

 #### Fleets/Ships Microservice - concept
 This service keeps track of each of the container ships available for transporting containers.
 Each ship has a unique shipID.
 The information about each ship is kept in a keystore keyed by shipID.